Gluten-Free Cherry Blueberry Pie Recipe

 Add vanilla scrape the bowl with a rubber spatula and then add flour mixture.
 Beat until combined.

-Use the rubber spatula and spread around the pie pan.
+Use the rubber spatula and spread around a 9-inch pie pan.
 Set aside.

 Cherry Blueberry Pie Filling